vivax3794/cv/README.md

 * html / css - just the basics
 * Angular - did it for a week
 * TypeScript - learnt it with Angular
+* Learning Rust - know the basics so far, still learning.

 # Other Info
 **Editor:** vim.